kartik-v/bootstrap-fileinput/CHANGE.md

      a validation error using `msgSizeTooSmall`.
 This defaults to `0`.
    - if `minFileSize` is set to `null`, then above validation is skipped and no minimum file size check is performed.
+8. (enh #791): Auto orientation of images based on EXIF data.

 ## version 4.3.5